RodrigoSanJose/Cyclic-CSS-T/README.md

 The parity check matrix for C1 of the code [n,k,d] is saved in the file with name "n k d C1.txt" and "n k d C1.npy".
 Similarly for C2.

--The .txt files contain in the first line the cyclotomic sets used to construct the (extended) cyclid codes (resp., the degree for Reed-Muller codes), and the parity check matrix in plain text.
+-The .txt files contain in the first line the cyclotomic sets used to construct the (extended) cyclid codes (resp. the degree for Reed-Muller codes), and the parity check matrix in plain text.
 For non-extended cyclic codes, we use 0 instead of n for the cyclotomic sets (with respect to the paper).

 -The .npy files contain the parity check matrix in binary format.
 We provide below an example to load this matrix with Python and SageMath.